-Insurance coverage can be confusing.
-Here’s a breakout of different ways insurance companies pay for medications, including those for your migraines.
+Health insurance coverage can be confusing.
+Here’s a breakout of different ways insurance companies pay for medications, including those for your migraine.

 Many insurance companies pay, or “cover,” the cost of prescription medications.
 If your insurance plan does not cover medications, you may have a separate prescription drug insurance plan.